archanpatkar/patML.js/README.md

 # patML.js
 ## A Set of Machine Learning Algorithms

-> All Algorithms are Implemented from Scratch only using [patNum.js](https://github.com/archanpatkar/patNum.js)
+> All Algorithms are Implemented from Scratch using [patNum.js](https://github.com/archanpatkar/patNum.js)

 ## Regression